wp-plugins/simple-facebook-plugin/readme.txt

 * Like the Page with one click, without needing to visit the Page

 Please visit [Plugin Home Page](http://plugins.topdevs.net/simple-facebook-plugin/ "Simple Facebook Plugin Home Page") for more info and examples.

+Visit our [CodeCanyon Portfolio](http://codecanyon.net/user/topdevs/portfolio?ref=topdevs "Our CodeCanyon Portfolio") to see more awesome plugins we made.

 **Supported languages**